How to Develop Your Small Business Strategy In Five Stages

 It’s challenging to plan, and it would be best if you had a path forward, if you don’t know where you are.
 Before you do anything else, you should thoroughly assess the current state of your business.

 Examine what’s working and what isn’t, the challenges you’re facing, who your customers are, where you sit in the competitive environment, and what opportunities and threats are out there for you.
+Look at missed opportunities and try to identify what was the missing link - was its owing to a lack of resources?
+A lack of skills?
+Not professionally articulated your position and business proposal?

 Develop a Vision Statement and Future Direction